Sue9104/web-manual/interface/owner-project-management.md

 ![](/assets/project_management.schedule.png)

-> Only owner is in charge of assignment, so owner's task equals to total counts of project entries (10).
+> Only owner is in charge of assignment, so the owner's task equals total counts of project entries (10).
 >
 > Since translation review is not assigned, so the total reviewers' task equals to total counts of **translated entries** (5\*80% + 2\*100% = 6).

-Furthermore, there is a shortcut for owner's task: translation assignment ("Assignment") and issue resolvement ("Issues").
+Furthermore, there is a shortcut for the owner's task: translation assignment ("Assignment") and issue resolvent ("Issues").

-#### Upload
+### Upload

 <span id='upload'></span>